 What is Trauma?

-Those who experience trauma and alcohol or drug abuse have co-occurring disorders with the holistic treatment offered at Recovery Ways and our qualified staff working through both will be easier and make life-long sobriety more obtainable.
 Psychological trauma often occurs in people who experienced significant damage to their psyche due to living through a stressful situation.
 This could have happened at any point in the person’s life and exceeded their coping abilities.
-Many victims of trauma cannot work through it on their own and can result in Post Traumatic Stress Disorder (PTSD).
+Many victims of trauma cannot work through it on their own and can result in Post-Traumatic Stress Disorder (PTSD).

 Post Traumatic Stress Disorder (PTSD)